Houghton Estate: Architecture

 and homes such as Silver Pines (1936).
 The house was designed by Swiss architect Theophile Schaerer for Rand pioneer and German Jewish migrant, Bernard Kaumhelmer, father of anthropologist, Ellen Hellmann.
 And many of the large houses in the 1930s are good examples of the Modern style inspired by the work of Le Corbusier (Chipkin 1993), including Stern House (1935) designed by Rex Distin Martienssen and partners, as well as House Marks (1940) by Harold Le Roith.

 Architect Piercy Patrick Eagle, also responsible for Jeppe High School for Boys and King Edward VII High School, designed 36 Houghton Drive (1919) in the Arts and Crafts style.
 Normandie (1934) was also built in this style and designed by Harold Wolseley Spicer.
 The home was later purchased by Dr Polonsky in 1939.
 A year later, his son, Antony Polonsky, a Holocaust scholar, was born in the house.
 Mourgana (1927) is also built in this style and was designed by Walter and Cyril Reid.

 House Suzman (1937) was designed by J.C.
 Cook & Cowen in the Spanish Mission style for the couple, Saul Suzman and Betty Sonnenberg, daughter of Max Sonnenberg.
 They were the parents of actress, Janet Suzman.

 Noordhoek (1938) was built in the Cape Dutch Revival style and designed by Albert Hoogterp.
 The house was commissioned by stockbroker Maurice Lipschitz.

 The suburb, particularly Lower Houghton, is currently experiencing rapid redevelopment.
 Although many plots had already been subdivided in two, there is now a trend towards the development of cluster homes.
 This redevelopment is sanctioned by the City of Johannesburg's Regional Spatial Development Framework.
 The city sees many positive aspects to the redevelopment, but it is not uncontroversial and has resulted in the destruction of many traditional houses.
+Many residents actively oppose increasing densification of the suburb.

+Upper Houghton was declared a national heritage area in 2010.
+In recent years, parts of the suburb have faced urban decline amid municipal neglect, abandoned or vacant properties, high-rental density and slumlords.